jayminwest/project-mosaic-template/ai_docs/customization.md

 3. Implement UI components that use these functions
 4. Add fallback mechanisms for when AI is unavailable

+### Customizing Email Templates

+1. Create new React Email templates in `lib/email/templates/components/`
+2. Register templates in `lib/email/templates/index.ts`
+3. Create helper functions in your service to send emails
+4. Update environment variables with your Resend API key

 ### Customizing Subscription Tiers

 1. Update `productConfig.limits` with tier-specific limits